Second Barons' War: Causes

-Simon de Montfort became leader of those who wanted to reassert the Magna Carta and force the king to surrender more power to the baronial council.
+Simon de Montfort became leader of those who wanted to reassert Magna Carta and force the king to surrender more power to the baronial council.
 In 1258, initiating the move toward reform, seven leading barons forced Henry to agree to the Provisions of Oxford, which effectively abolished the absolutist Anglo-Norman monarchy, giving power to a council of twenty-four barons to deal with the business of government, and providing for a great council in the form of a parliament every three years, to monitor their performance.
 Henry was forced to take part in the swearing of a collective oath to uphold the Provisions.

 Seeking to restore his position, Henry in 1259 purchased the support of King Louis IX of France by the Treaty of Paris, agreeing to accept the loss of the lands in France that had been seized from him and from his father King John by Louis and his predecessors since 1202, and to do homage for those that remained in his hands.
-In 1261 he obtained a papal bull releasing him from his oath, and set about reasserting his control of government.
+In 1261, Henry obtained a papal bull releasing him from his oath, and set about reasserting his control of government.
 The baronial opposition responded by summoning their own Parliament and contesting control of local government, but with civil war looming they backed down and de Montfort fled to France, while the other key opposition leader, Richard de Clare, Earl of Hertford and Gloucester, switched over to the King's side.

 Under the Treaty of Kingston, an arbitration system was agreed upon to resolve outstanding disputes between Henry and the barons, with de Clare as the initial arbiter and the option of appealing his verdicts to Louis IX.
 However, continued Poitevin influence and the failures and renewal of provocative policies by Henry's government soon inflamed hostility once more.
 The King's position was further weakened by the death of Richard de Clare and the succession of his son Gilbert, who sided with the opposition, and by the reversal of the papal annulment of his oath to uphold the Provisions.

 In April 1263, Simon de Montfort returned to England and gathered a council of dissident barons at Oxford.
 Fighting broke out in the Welsh Marches, and by the autumn, both sides had raised considerable armies.
 De Montfort marched on London and the city rose in revolt, trapping the King and Queen at the Tower of London.
 They were taken prisoner and de Montfort assumed effective control of government in Henry's name.
 However, his support soon fractured, and Henry regained his liberty.